 Four picks after Burrow went off the board, the Dolphins settled for former Alabama signal-caller Tua Tagovailoa.
 It turns out they were extremely aggressive in trying to nab Burrow first.

-Armed with three first-rounders in 2020 and another two in 2021, the Dolphins offered the Bengals a package of four firsts for the No. 1 pick, Adam Schefter of ESPN reports.
+Armed with three first-rounders in 2020 to go with an extra first in 2021, the Dolphins offered the Bengals a package of four firsts for the No. 1 pick, Adam Schefter of ESPN reports.
 They’d have drafted Burrow had Cincinnati signed off on the trade.
 However, the Bengals were committed enough to Burrow that they didn’t entertain the proposal, according to Schefter.

 A half-decade later, Tagovailoa’s tenure in Miami may be on the verge of ending.
 The 27-year-old had success earlier in his career, even earning a four-year, $212.4MM extension in July 2024, but he’ll serve in a third-string role against the Burrow-led Bengals on Sunday.
 Dolphins head coach Mike McDaniel decided earlier this week to bench Tagovailoa for seventh-round rookie Quinn Ewers.